dsreddy99/stash/docs/concepts/crds/repository.md

 ## What is Repository

-A `Repository` is a Kubernetes `CustomResourceDefinition (CRD)` which represent [backend](/docs/guides/backends/overview.md) information in Kubernetes native way.
+A `Repository` is a Kubernetes `CustomResourceDefinition (CRD)` which represents [backend](/docs/guides/backends/overview.md) information in Kubernetes native way.

-Users have to create a `Repository` object for each backup target. `Repository` object has 1-1 mapping with the target.
+You have to create a `Repository` object for each backup target. `Repository` object has 1-1 mapping with the target.
 Thus, only one target can be backed up into one `Repository`.

 ## Repository CRD Specification

 Like other official Kubernetes resources, `Repostiory` object has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-A sample `Repository` object that holds backup information of a GCS bucket is shown below,
+A sample `Repository` object that uses GCS bucket as backend is shown below,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1